What is stamp duty?

 How to pay stamp duty?

 Your stamp duty is paid on settlement day.
 This payment is made to the state or territory revenue office.
 The exact process may vary depending on the state or territory the property is located in, although it usually involves payment via direct deposit, bank transfer, cheque, or credit card.
-In many instances, your solicitor or conveyancer could also organise for the funds to be transferred on your behalf on settlement day.
+It’s common for your solicitor or conveyancer to organise for the funds to be transferred on your behalf on settlement day.

 Once you’ve purchased the property, meeting your stamp duty payment deadline is critical.
 A late payment will attract penalties, including fines and additional interest charges.
 Be sure to check in advance to avoid defaulting.